We’re off to the races! Place your bets, enjoy the concessions, and root for your favorite horse!

 I haven’t ever played the original Long Shot board game, which is now out of print, but I’ve really enjoyed this roll-and-write version.
 I’ve had games where the whole pack was neck-and-neck throughout the race, and games where there was a runaway leader (and some horses that barely made it out of the starting gate).
 Swapping out the set of horse cards is a neat way to tweak the feel of the game a bit because the horses have different abilities.
 If your gaming group enjoys the roll-and-write genre, Long Shot: The Dice Game could be a fun title to try out, especially if you like a bit of press-your-luck.
 There’s a good amount of interaction—not directly, since you can’t mess with another player’s board, but in terms of manipulating which horses are likely to win based on which bets have been placed, and also in competing to buy the winning horses.

-Disclosure: GeekDad received a prototype of this game for review purposes.
+Disclosure: GeekDad received a copy of this game for review purposes.